Nobiles2/MySQLToolBox/README.md

 MySQLToolBox
 ============

-Set of sql scripts which help working with database.
+Set of MySQL scripts which help working with database.

 Tools list: